DrafaKiller/Markdown-dart/README.md

 ## Features

 * Attach placeholder replacements to your Markdown syntax
-* Simple to create a Markdown syntax
+* Simple to create and setup a Markdown syntax
 * Easily improvable and extendable, with better organization
 * Generalized for most use cases